JDECOMBE/GLSandbox/README.md

 You can switch between projects using build configurations.
 Each project use a specific build configuration specified in the project description below.
 They are by default built with optimizations.

+Global controls:
-Use `ESC` at any time to close the window.
+- `ESC` at any time to close the window.
+- `W/Z`: Move forward.
+- `S`: Move backward.
+- `Left Click Drag`: Orbit around origin.

+Some more controls may apply to specific games.

 ## BatchRenderingGame